DavidPetrasek/ChatBundle/docs/02-basic-usage.md

 $threads = $provider->getSentThreads();
 ```

-To get a single thread, check it belongs to the authenticated user and mark it as read:
+Get a single thread and check it belongs to the authenticated user:

 ```php
 $thread = $provider->getThread($threadId);